-Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices.
+Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices,

-Level 2: The fair value of financial instruments that are not traded in an active market (for example over-the-counter derivatives) is determined using valuation techniques which maximise the use of observable market data and rely as little as possible on entity-specific estimates.
+Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximise the use of observable market data and rely as little as possible on entity-specific estimates.
 If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.